Core & Main (CNM)

 11. Balance Sheet Assessment

-12. Key Takeaways from Core & Main’s Q1 Results
+12. Key Takeaways from Core & Main’s Q2 Results

 13. Is Now The Time To Buy Core & Main?

-In our opinion, Core & Main is a solid company.
-First off, its revenue growth was exceptional over the last five years.
-And while its flat organic revenue disappointed, its expanding operating margin shows the business has become more efficient.
-On top of that, its projected EPS for the next year implies the company’s fundamentals will improve.
+There’s plenty to admire about Core & Main.
+To kick things off, its revenue growth was exceptional over the last five years.
+And while its organic revenue growth has disappointed, its rising cash profitability gives it more optionality.
+On top of that, its expanding operating margin shows the business has become more efficient.